gemilepus/Scriptboxie/Command.md

 ### ⭐`Match,Match&Draw`
 > match and get image point \
-> Match RGB:If your target needs to be distinguished by color,using this will have a better effect \
+> Match RGB: If your target needs to be distinguished by color,using this will have a better effect \
-> Match&Draw will be marked on the screen,just for test
+> Match&Draw: will be marked on the screen,just for test

 * Action
   * @Path